 There are several ways of acquiring citizenship in Costa Rica and each comes with its requirements.
 However, compared to other countries, the procedure is straightforward and is simpler when considering that residency here can be obtained through special categories of visas.

-Here are the main ways through one can obtain a Costa Rican passport:
+Here are the main ways through one can obtain a Costa Rican passport in 2023:

 - Costa Rica citizenship by birth is the simplest way of becoming a citizen of this country;